vlcn-io/vlcn-orm/README.md

 # Vision

 Today's `ORMs` and `Schemas` suffer.
+They suffer from being tied to a single language, being tied to the relational model, expressing storage (rather than semantic) types, and not enabling us to colocate security and privacy concerns with the data being stored.

 ## Beyond Language

 Today's ORMs are tied to a language.
 Write an ORM Schema in `JS`, re-write it for another ORM in `Java` and another in `Go` and another in `Rust`.

-We live in a world where are applications are polyglots.
+We live in a world where are applications are written in many languages.
 Schema definitions must be language agnostic.
 Agnostic in that they can generate object models in any target language you desire.

 Write your Schema once, generate the object models in `Rust`, `JS`, `Java`, `Go`, etc.